 - To facilitate the exchange of public health knowledge and ideas

-- To enrich the skills and confidence of School staff and students
+- To enrich the skills and confidence of LSHTM staff and students

-We support and encourage staff & students to engage with the public by:
+We support and encourage staff and students to engage with the public by:

 - Facilitating opportunities…

-…for staff & students to engage with the public such as at external events like science & cultural festivals or in museums and community buildings.
+…for staff and students to engage with the public such as at external events like science and cultural festivals or in museums and community buildings.

 - Recognising engagement…

 …as an important characteristic of a well-rounded researcher, in line with the Researcher Development Framework.
 As such, public engagement activities are considered under external citizenship within the academic promotions process.
-Engagement activities at the School are often celebrated and publicised through internal and external communication channels as well.
+Engagement activities at LSHTM are often celebrated and publicised through internal and external communication channels as well.